 They Wasted a Perfectly Good Plot: One of the main criticisms of the game, the titular aliens are only the main enemies for a small portion of the game, and most of it is spent fighting other marines.

-Win Back The Crowd: After the backlash for the main game, Gearbox tried to win players back through the subsequent DLC's.
+Win Back the Crowd: After the backlash for the main game, Gearbox tried to win players back through the subsequent DLC's.
 Whether they succeeded or failed is still up for debate, though while some would argue they redeemed the game, others say that it was too late to save it.
 Regardless, the patches and DLC did fix some problems with the base game.

 The 4-gigabyte 1.03 patch.
 In addition to improving many of the graphics in the game, along with adding a film grain filter to make gameplay smoother, the patch reintroduces elements seen in the E3 demo (such as the cracking glass when the Marine hits the Sulaco umbilical in "Distress") and greatly increases the AI of the xenomorphs on all difficulty levels (to the point that the new Recruit difficulty is more difficult than the vanilla game's Ultimate Badass Mode).